r8/vagrant-lamp/berks-cookbooks/windows/README.md

 ### Chef

-- Chef 12.7+
+- Chef 13.4+

 ## Resources

 ### Deprecated Resources Note

+As of Chef Client 14.0+ the auto_run, feature, feature_dism, feature_powershell, font, pagefile, printer_port, printer, and shortcut resources are now included in the Chef Client.
+If you are running Chef 14+ the resources in Chef client will take precedence over the resources in this cookbook.
+In April 2019 we will release a new major version of this cookbook that removes these resources.

-As of chef-client 13.0+ and 13.4+ windows_task and windows_path are now included in the Chef client. windows_task underwent a full rewrite that greatly improved the functionality and idempotency of the resource.
-We highly recommend using these new resources by upgrading to Chef 13.4 or later.
-If you are running these more recent Chef releases the windows_task and windows_path resources within chef-client will take precedence over those in this cookbook.
-In September 2018 we will release a new major version of this cookbook that removes windows_task and windows_path.
+As of Chef 14.7+ the windows_share and windows_certificate resources are now included in the Chef Client.
+If you are running Chef 14.7+ the resources in Chef client will take precedence over the resources in this cookbook.
+In November 2019 we will release a new major version of this cookbook that removes these resources.

 ### windows_auto_run

+`Note`: This resource is now included in Chef 14 and later.
+There is no need to depend on the Windows cookbook for this resource.

 #### Actions